AURUKUN HAS A RARE CULTURE

 The house opening ceremonies of Aurukun are drawn from ancient tradition, from when people camped in the bush on their traditional lands in temporary shelters.

-Traditionally, access to the camp area in which someone had died could be “closed” for up to 2 years.
+Traditionally, access to the camp area in which someone had died could be “closed” for up to two years.
 Eventually a ceremony would be held near that place shortly before the wet season to send the deceased person’s spirit back to his or her traditional lands and to set the place right for people to live in again.
 The immediate family and the in-laws of the deceased would hunt and gather food for a large feast and groups from other clans would be invited to participate.
 Those who came, all well dressed and decorated, would demonstrate their condolences to the close family in moving expressions of grief.

 People live in different circumstances today.
 The people have the benefit of permanent modern homes.
 However, with a high level of overcrowding in community housing, homes in which people die may now be closed for only three months – that is a family decision.
 Families still play the same role in arranging and catering for the ceremonies but store-bought food is provided.
 Songmen and traditional instruments support traditional dances but recorded music is also played.
 Songs and dances directly address the spirit of the deceased, assuring it of continuing remembrance.
 Many different groups dance, each group in a distinctive and colourful costume.
 The ceremonies serve to remind the people of their traditional culture and